-- Isolate the sick child away from other children, but within sight or hearing at all times. - Provide the sick child with a cot or mat - Notify the child's parent(s) immediately if the child's condition worsens. - Launder bedding and wash toys used by the sick child before use by another child pursuant to rule 5101:2-12-13 of the Administrative Code. - Sanitize the thermometer after each use.
+- Isolate the sick child away from other children, but within sight or hearing at all times. - Provide the sick child with a cot or mat - The parent/guardian will be notified.
+If a child does not feel well enough to participate in program activities the parent/guardian will be called to pick up the child. - The cot/mat and any linens used will be washed and disinfected before being used again. - Sanitize the thermometer after each use.